Healthy Community Collaborative Grant Program

-The Healthy Community Collaborative grant program builds communities and collaboratives to support the recovery and housing stability of persons experiencing homelessness or who are at risk of homelessness.
+The Healthy Community Collaborative (HCC) grant program builds communities and collaboratives to support the recovery and housing stability of persons experiencing homelessness or who are at risk of homelessness.
 HCC collaboratively brings together the public and private sectors to achieve the goals of the grant program.
 Specifically, the intent of HCC grant funding is to:

 Services Provided